mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ### Stateless widgets

 As their name indicates, this type of widgets doesn't hold any state.
-An icon would be a great example for a stateless widget.
+An icon would be a great example of a stateless widget.
 An image is set for the icon during creating and it doesn't change.
 Also Text widget is another example of a stateless widget.
 Text widget doesn't have a text property, that can be changed.
 To change the text value, you simply recreate a widget.

 ### Stateful widgets